 You may have seen beet hummus before – that dip that transcends all dips, the upstager on the party table, flamboyantly fuscia in color, with FIESTA written all over it.
 Yep, that would be the beet hummus.
-Sure, the name is rather frumpy, but it makes up for any nomenclatural dowdiness with its captivating vibrance and sweet earthiness tinged with citrus and spice.
-It’s a looker, it tastes great – and it’s healthy, too.
+Sure, the name is rather frumpy, but it makes up for any nomenclatural dowdiness with its captivating vibrance and subtle sweetness tinged with citrus and spice.
+In this recipe, I match the powerful visuals with bold flavors, and spike the hummus with Sriracha and lime, which stand up well to the earthy backdrop of the beets and round out the flavors.

 Makes about 2 cups